Wensdy

 As a young child Wensdy performed in the Royal National Youth Orchestra playing the Violin.
 Her musical talent was noticed very young and she would find any opportunity to write, play, sing and dance for everyone as well as picking up a lot of other instruments in the orchestra.

 Prior to starting her solo career, she studied at Environmental Art at Glasgow School of Art and Dance and Drama at Performance College.
 Wensdy released her debut single in May 2010.

 In 2010, she released three studio singles in quick succession: "The Puppet", "MyB.O.D.Y" and "GONNA GET IT".
 All songs received positive feedback from the media and public and played on over 60 worldwide radio stations from their release date, in early 2010.
 Wensdy assumes creative control over all of her work from the production, rhythm, style and accompanying artwork.

 Wensdy cites her primary musical influence as The Black Eyed Peas.

 The name Wensdy is Australian slang for Wednesday, Sophia chose this stage name for a number of reasons including the claimed date of the end of the world, 12 December 2012, landing on a Wednesday.

-Everything disappeared around 2014 and is missed by many.
+In 2014 Everything disappeared and is missed by many.